Joseane-Guedes/Joseane-Guedes/README.md

 I made a career change into web development in 2020.
 As a scholarship student, I’m currently working on my skills at <a href='https://rocketseat.com.br/'> Rocketseat</a> :rocket:. </p>

-My first formal contact with programming was at Programaria and Reprograma!
+My first formal contact with programming was at  <a href='https://www.programaria.org/'>Programaria</a> and  <a href='https://reprograma.com.br/'> Reprograma</a>!
 They're both intensive courses made to women that have not had the opportunity to study technology before.
 The course's main purpose is to insert more female professionals into the tech industry.

 </p>